 My path to midwifery came through a deep commitment to education on reproductive health.
 I studied sex education and fertility awareness in my college years, writing and sharing about natural alternatives to birth control options, and returning to teach comprehensive sex-ed at my old high school.
 This work led to enriching efforts to understand holistic support for abortion care and pregnancy loss, and later for holistic support for pregnancies and birth.

 I was trained through the apprenticeship model of midwifery education, fortified by a structured education with National Midwifery Institute, Inc., a correspondence-based midwifery program accredited through the Midwifery Education and Accreditation Council (MEAC).
 My academic coursework was rigorous and comprehensive, grounded in the practical and theoretical applications of modern, evidence-based midwifery.
 My clinical, apprenticeship-based education spanned four years with experience as a student in a small homebirth practice and a busy birth center practice in the Seattle Area, WA and extensive work with local midwives in Mali and Guinea, West Africa.
 I am grateful for the diversity of opportunities available to me throughout my education and the support from my community in pursuing them wholeheartedly.
-I attended over 150 births in my student education and about half those births as the primary midwife under supervision.
-In addition, hundreds of prenatal and postpartum visits as well as newborn exams and care were a part of my education.
+In 2017 I completed the International Pre-Registration Program at Ryerson University in Toronto, ON as a bridging program to practice midwifery in Ontario, Canada.

 Woven throughout my studies in fertility, midwifery, and childbearing was a deep study into holistic care for pregnancy loss and abortion.
 Too many of my clients had experienced previous abortions or losses without adequate support and I could see the affects in later pregnancies.
-Throughout my studies I also experienced two losses of my own, grounding me in a deep reverence for the power of the body, and a deep void of education and care around abortion, miscarriage, and stillbirth.
-The specialized focus of my midwifery study became supporting at-home, holistic options for people experiencing pregnancy loss of all kinds, and writing and teaching on the topic with other midwives and reproductive health care workers.
-I organized and worked with groups of Full Spectrum Doulas in Seattle, WA and Boston, MA, and maintained a private practice of clients seeking gentle, supported, home-based care for their abortions, miscarriages, and other losses.
+I have experienced four losses of my own, grounding me in a deep reverence for the power of the body, and a deep void of education and care around abortion, miscarriage, and stillbirth.
+The specialized focus of my midwifery study is supporting at-home, holistic options for people experiencing pregnancy loss of all kinds, and writing and teaching on the topic with other midwives and reproductive health care workers.
+I have maintained a private practice of clients seeking gentle, supported, home-based care for their abortions, miscarriages, and other losses.

-I have also worked throughout as a writer and editor for SQUAT Birth Journal, a radical birth and midwifery publication.
-I have helped organize and attend many midwifery conferences both domestic and abroad and have appreciated the wealth of information gleaned from midwives all over the world.
+I volunteered as a writer and editor for SQUAT Birth Journal, a radical birth and midwifery publication, from 2013-2017.
+I helped organize and attend many midwifery conferences both domestic and abroad and have appreciated the wealth of information gleaned from midwives all over the world.
 I believe I bring an understanding of pregnancy, loss, birth, maternity care, and midwifery practice from a global perspective, and am dedicated to supporting reproductive health on a local and global scale as a safe, supportive, and healing option for many individuals and families.